MarcoEterno/frameformer-architecture/AutoGPT/README.md

 ### Architectures
 The 3 different **architectures** of memory used are:
 1. Text based memory
-2. Vector databases
+2. Vector database
-3. Knowledge graphs
+3. Knowledge graph

 ### Memory types
 The different types of memory used are: